sandstorm/docker-typo3-neos/README.md

 -----------------

 For further work, you need a Neos checkout inside the `neos-distribution` folder of this directory.
-You can create one using the `./checkout-neos.sh` script.
+You can create one using the `./checkout-neos.sh` script; or alternatively use `./checkout-neos-1-0-0.sh`.

 Building and Running Neos